 1. Great Expertise from Cross-Industry Knowledge

 A digital marketing consultant, unlike a full-time staff, dabbles with different portfolios over their consultancy stint.
-It can sometimes be cross-industry, cross-organizational structure or disciplines, and they are also one foot in the latest digital changes, trends and marketing shifts by attending multiple workshops, conferences and other digital marketing related networking events.
+It can sometimes be cross-industry, cross-organizational structure or disciplines, and they are also one foot in the latest digital changes, facebook advertising algorithms, trends and marketing shifts by attending multiple workshops, conferences and other digital marketing related networking events.

 A full-time staff no doubt do attend such events too, and take a workshop once a while, but how many of them actually find time to really do that and keep abreast of current issues when the bulk of their time is spent on meetings, calls, emails or turning up at the office.